-- (a) Confidential Information and Inventions Agreement.
-As a condition to the execution and effectiveness of this Agreement, you agree to execute concurrently herewith, and to abide by, the Company's Confidential Information and Inventions Agreement, attached hereto as Schedule B (the "Inventions Agreement").
-In furtherance, and not in limitation of the provisions thereof, you agree, during the term hereof and thereafter, that you shall take all steps reasonably necessary to hold the Company's proprietary information in trust and confidence, will not use proprietary information in any manner or for any purpose except in connection with the performance of your services to the Company, and will not (other than in the performance of the services to the Company as herein contemplated), disclose any such proprietary information to any third party without first obtaining the Company's express written consent on a case-by-case basis. - (b) Third Party Information.
+- (a) Proprietary Information and Inventions Agreement.
+As a condition to the execution and effectiveness of this Agreement, you agree to execute concurrently herewith, and to abide by, the Company's Proprietary Information and Inventions Agreement, attached hereto as Schedule B (the "Inventions Agreement").
+In furtherance, and not in limitation of the provisions thereof, you agree, during the term hereof and thereafter, that you shall take all steps reasonably necessary to hold the Company's proprietary information in trust and confidence, will not use proprietary information in any manner or for any purpose not expressly set forth in this Agreement, and will not (other than in the performance of the services to the Company as herein contemplated), disclose any such proprietary information to any third party without first obtaining the Company's express written consent on a case-by-case basis. - (b) Third Party Information.
 You understand that the Company has received, and will in the future receive, from third parties confidential or proprietary information ("Third Party Information") subject to a duty on the Company's part to maintain the confidentiality of such information and use it only for certain limited purposes.
 You agree to hold Third Party Information in confidence and not to disclose to anyone (other than the Company's personnel who need to know such information in connection with their work for the Company) or to use, except in connection with the performance of your services to the Company, Third Party Information unless expressly authorized in writing by an officer of the Company.